jackyko1991/Vessel-Clipper/README.md

 2. nlohmann_json will be automatically fetched if CMake version is >= 3.11.
 Older CMake version need to use pre-built toolchain, check usage in [official repo](https://github.com/nlohmann/json).

 ### Known issue
+- nlohmann_json is picky with C++ compilers.
+For MSVC 2015 users, make sure version is using Update 3.

 ## To-do List
 - Add cylindrical clipper